Our Commitment to Equity

 - Launched a Participatory Grantmaking program in Bedford County and North Nashville in collaboration with grantee partners

 Learn more about our focus on racial equity in the FAQs below.
-We look forward to hearing from you and continuing to update you along the way.
+We look forward to hearing from you and will continue to update you along the way.
 Please feel free to contact us if you have additional recommendations.

 For updates, please follow us on social media and subscribe to our newsletter.